CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_05.md

 ## Summary

-In this exercise, you connected to the WideWorldImporters database on the SqlServer2022 VM, performed an assessment for migration to Azure SQL Database, and conducted an assessment for migration to Azure SQL Managed Instance.
+In this exercise, you connected to the WideWorldImporters database on the SQL Server 2022 VM, performed an assessment for migration to Azure SQL Database, and conducted an assessment for migration to Azure SQL Managed Instance.
 This process involved evaluating the current database setup, identifying potential compatibility issues, and determining the best migration strategy to ensure a smooth transition to Azure's cloud services.

 ### You have successfully completed the exercise.
 Please click on **Next >>** to continue to the next exercise.